 Some preschoolers can get free services, including speech therapy.
 Just like early intervention for babies and toddlers, there are special services for young kids (ages 3–5) who qualify for special education.
 In fact, your child doesn’t even need to be in preschool.
 Kids in daycare and at home may be able to get services, too.

 Not every child qualifies, though.
 Your state will have specific rules to decide who’s eligible.
 In general, your child must be delayed in development to qualify.
 Or your child has to have a disability in one of 13 legal categories.

 There are two ways you can get the ball rolling.
-One way is to talk to your child’s doctor.
-She’s likely to have had a lot of experience with the process of obtaining services—or at least with the process of connecting families to the right resources.
+One way is to talk to your medical provider.
+Your doctor, nurse, or clinic is likely to have experience working with kids to get services.
+At the very least, they can connect you to the right resources.

-If your daughter qualifies for services, then you most likely have some choices to make.
-If she goes to a private preschool, you may want to consider switching to a public school.
-(Some public elementary schools have preschool programs for children who qualify for special education.)
-If you make this switch, then you’d be part of a team that develops an Individualized Education Program (IEP) to outline the services your child receives at the public school.
+If your child qualifies for services, then you may have some choices to make.
+If your child goes to a private preschool, you may want to think about switching to a public school.
+Some public grade schools have preschool programs for kids who qualify for special education.
+(Kids in daycare or at home have this option, too.)

-If your child attends a private preschool and you decide to keep her there, she may receive some free services.
-But she would likely need to travel to the public school to receive the services.
-And she would likely receive fewer special services in a private school than she would if she attended a public school.
+If your child goes to a private preschool and you decide to stay there, you may get some free services.
+But your child might have to travel to the public school for them.
+And you’d likely get fewer services in a private school than if your child attended a public school.